USS United States (CVA-58): Keel laying; cancellation

 Soon afterward, Johnson and Francis P. Matthews, the man he advanced to be the new Secretary of the Navy, set about punishing those officers that let their opposition be known.
 Navy Admiral Louis Denfeld was forced to resign as Chief of Naval Operations, and a number of other admirals and lesser ranks were punished.
-The invasion of South Korea six months later resulted in an immediate need for a strong naval presence, and Matthews' position as Secretary of the Navy and Johnson's position as Secretary of Defense crumbled, both ultimately resigning.
+The invasion of South Korea six months later resulted in an immediate need for a strong naval presence, and Matthews's position as Secretary of the Navy and Johnson's position as Secretary of Defense crumbled, both ultimately resigning.

 Soon after she was canceled, the aircraft carrier's keel was dismantled.
-This freed up the drydock, allowing crews to immediately begin construction on the ocean liner SS United States (name coincidental).
+This freed up the drydock, allowing crews to immediately begin construction on the ocean liner (name coincidental).

 The Navy soon found a means to carry nuclear weapons at sea, placed aboard the aircraft carrier in 1950.
 Thus the question of which service would have primary responsibility for strategic nuclear strikes was not answered with Johnson's cancellation of USS United States.